auth0/docs/articles/quickstart/backend/ruby/01-authorization.md

 ---
-title: Authentication
+title: Authorization
-description: This tutorial demonstrates how to add authentication to Ruby API
+description: This tutorial demonstrates how to add authentication and authorization to Ruby API
 ---

 <%= include('../../../_includes/_package', {